-Preliminary photometric data reductions returns a total (unfiltered) magnitude close to 13 The central condensation is nearly magn.16.
+Preliminary photometric data reductions returns a total (unfiltered) magnitude close to 13.
+The central condensation is nearly magn.16.
 The afrho parameter (proxy of dust abundance within the coma) is almost 80 cm +/- 20cm, with an asymmetric profile (higher values for wider apertures).
 Considering the current distance from the Sun (r nearly 1.6 AU, inbound) this amount seems to point toward a comet of moderate activity.

-Congratulation to our chinese fellows for this nice find!
+Congratulation to our Chinese fellows for this nice find!

-Ernesto Guido and Giovanni Sostero (A.F.A.M., C.A.R.A.)
+Ernesto Guido & Giovanni Sostero (A.F.A.M., C.A.R.A.)